lihangalex/geofeaturekit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

+The project includes several third-party packages with their own licenses - see the [NOTICE.md](NOTICE.md) file for details.